 The size of the accessible part of RFIFO is determined by programming the RFIFO threshold level in bit field CCR3H.RFTH(1:0).
-If the HDLC/PPP protocol machine is selected, the threshold can be adjusted to 32 (reset value), 16, 4 or 2 bytes.
-With the ASYNC and BISYNC protocol machines following threshold levels can be selected: 1 (reset value), 4, 16 or 32 bytes.
+The threshold can be adjusted to 32 (reset value), 16, 4 or 2 bytes.

-Interrupt Controlled Data Transfer (GMODE.EDMA='0')
+• Interrupt Controlled Data Transfer (GMODE.EDMA='0')